The website ‘www.richmondholidays.com’ (the Website) is owned and operated by #Haven Leisure Limited.

 Necessary for our legitimate interests (to develop our products/services and grow our business)

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have therefore established the following personal data control mechanisms:

 Promotional offers from us

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

-You will receive marketing communications from us if you have requested information from us or purchased goods or services from us or provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.
+You will receive marketing communications from us if you have opted in to receive information from us or purchased goods or services from us or provided us with your details when you entered a competition or registered for a promotion.
+You have the right to opt out of marketing at any time.

 We will get your express opt-in consent before we share your personal data with any other company or third party for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting usat any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase.